WinUpGo

 However, experts note:

-• creation of tourist areas (for example, on Socotra Island)
+• if the country stabilized, the creation of tourist areas (for example, on Socotra Island)

 • could attract foreign investment -